PetrSta/Studies_on_CTU_FEL/README.md

 <!---
 Přepsat po přidání složitějších zadání
 --->
 Because of this I wont share details for the taks.
-I have links to them stored locally.
-For simple tasks I will write them out.
-For more complex tasks I am currently thinking of a easier sollution. <br>
+I have links to them stored locally. <br>
 </p>

 <p>
-For my work from summer of 2024 you can visit this website: https://cent.felk.cvut.cz/courses/PGR/archives/2023-2024/S-FEL/stankpe4/. <br> It is archive of semesteral works from PGR (programming of graphics).
-The programming is done in OpenGL using framework provided by school.
+Since the semestral work from summer of 2024 is too big you can you can visit this website for it: https://cent.felk.cvut.cz/courses/PGR/archives/2023-2024/S-FEL/stankpe4/. <br>
+It is archive of semesteral works from PGR (programming of graphics).
+The programming is done in OpenGL using framework provided by school. <br>
 </p>